On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Background

 During the training process, the forward pass computes predictions and loss, while the backward pass computes gradients for weight updates to minimize the loss.
 During the inference process, only the forward pass is used to make predictions or generate output based on input data.
 Weights are the learnable parameters associated with the layers in the model.
 These parameters are learned during training to optimize the model's performance.
 Activations are the intermediate outputs produced by layers as data flows through the computational graph~\cite{alzubaidi2021review}.

-\subsection{Monolithic Edge AI Deployment}
+\subsection{Monolithic Edge AI deployment}

-The traditional deployment of an entire model on mobile or cloud (tiers 1 and 5 in Figure~\ref{edge_environment}) for inference has some important limitations.
-For example, deploying the entire AI model on a mobile device leads to slower computation whereas on the cloud it leads to higher transmission latency and potential data privacy threats.
-Various researchers have experimented with ways to deploy models on the edge device (like 3 in Figure~\ref{edge_environment}) due to its closer proximity to the mobile device and faster computational capabilities than a mobile device~\cite{10.1145/3409977,liu2022bringing}.
-However, edge devices are often smaller and less powerful than centralized servers or cloud resources, which limits their processing power.
+The traditional deployment of an entire model on Mobile or Cloud (as shown in Figure~\ref{edge_environment}) for inference has some important limitations.
+For example, deploying the entire AI model on a Mobile device leads to slower computation, whereas on the Cloud it leads to higher transmission latency and potential data privacy threats.
+Various researchers experiment with ways to deploy models on the Edge (as shown in Figure~\ref{edge_environment}) due to its closer proximity to the Mobile device and faster computational capabilities than a Mobile device~\cite{10.1145/3409977,liu2022bringing}.
+However, Edge devices/servers are often smaller and less powerful than centralized servers or Cloud resources, which limits their processing power.
 To address these limitations, there is a need for alternative deployment strategies (i.e., Model Partitioning, Model Compression, Model Early Exiting) that aim to mitigate these challenges.